afroth/afroth.github.io/README.txt

+I simple used this template and adjusted it as needed.

+Credits:

 Massively by HTML5 UP
 html5up.net | @ajlkn

-Credits:

 	Demo Images:
 		Unsplash (unsplash.com)